 There has been a significant advancement in dental x-rays with the addition of digital technology.
 X-rays are our most valuable tool because it allows us to identify problems that we can not see with the naked eye.
 By detecting the potential issues early, we can save you time, money and most importantly, pain.

 We use digital X-rays to examine and detect the following possible dental problems:

-At Stone Creek Dental Care, we have found digital x-rays to be a significant increase in both performance and quality versus traditional film x-rays.
+At Alder Family Dental, we have found digital x-rays to be a significant increase in both performance and quality versus traditional film x-rays.
 The benefits are numerous, digital offers us high resolution images that we are able to display on a screen next to your dental chair; we can zoom in on areas of interest; we can save the images on a digital file; and we can electronically share those images with specialists as needed all while using about 1/5 of the radiation that you would received from traditional dental x-rays.
 Finally, digital x-rays are instantly available, eliminating the waiting time of developing.

 An Ultrasonic Scaler is a dental tool that is used for most adult cleaning appointments with our hygienist.
 Scaling is the removal of hardened plaque on your teeth, known as calculus or tartar.
 If left in place, this material is known to cause gingivitis and more significant periodontal disease symptoms.
 The Ultrasonic Scaler removes this hardened plaque by creating ultrasonic vibrations and microscopic bubbles while blasting water and an antimicrobial wash.
 Our instruments use a thin tip, this helps us better navigate while cleaning periodontal pockets, helping you maintain an optimal gingival health.